Lakhbinder Singh Lidder

 Brigadier Lakhbinder Singh 'Tony' Lidder SM VSM (26 June 1969 – 8 December 2021) was an Indian Army officer.
 He was the Defence Assistant to the Chief of Defence Staff (CDS) of the Indian Armed Forces General Bipin Rawat.
-He died in the 2021 Indian Air Force Mil Mi-17 crash along with the CDS and 12 officers and defence personal from the Indian Army and Indian Air Force.
+He died in the 2021 Indian Air Force Mil Mi-17 crash along with the CDS and his wife, and 11 officers and defence personnel from the Indian Army and Indian Air Force.

 Early life and education

 Born into a military family, Lidder - then still Singh - completed his studies at the Kendriya Vidyalaya in Mhow, where he was a brilliant student.
 After passing the exam for the National Defence Academy (NDA) on his first attempt, he joined the 77th course of the NDA in January 1987 and was assigned to the academy's India Squadron.
 After the NDA, he entered the Indian Military Academy (IMA) where he excelled, serving as cadet sergeant major of his company (Alamein Company) in his third term.